gaurav8936/FLeX/README.md

-# FLeX
-Fourier-based Low-rank EXpansion for multilingual transfer in code generation

 # FLeX: Fourier-based Low-rank EXpansion for Multilingual Transfer

 This repository contains the implementation and experimental results for FLeX, a novel approach for enhancing cross-lingual code generation through frequency-domain regularization with Low-Rank Adaptation (LoRA).